iojancode/vehicle-restrictions/README.md

 Feel free to use the raw service `https://raw.githubusercontent.com/iojancode/vehicle-restrictions/master/co-ant-medellin.json` from your app

-You can create proxies with `openapi.yaml` document spec
+You can create proxies with `openapi.yaml` spec

 If your want to contribute please create a PR